-It is a violation for anyone to be working with student athletes without first going through the certification process.
-ALL prospective community coaches are required to submit to background checks and to be fingerprinted along with mandated reporter training, this includes law enforcement and military personnel.
-A fee that is required for this process.
-Approved community coaches at the high school level must successfully complete community coach classes offered by GHSA and obtain Lay Coach Certification.
-Middle school level community coaches must complete the Richmond County Volunteers Program.
+It is a violation for anyone to be working with student athletes prior to going through the certification process.
+ALL prospective community coaches/volunteers are required to submit to a background check, to be fingerprinted and complete the mandated reporter training, this includes law enforcement and military personnel.
+A fee is required for this process.
+Approved community coaches at the high school level must successfully complete community coach classes offered by GHSA and obtain their Lay Coach Certification.
 Retired Richmond County School System employees will be treated as a new community coach if they do not maintain certification.
 If certification is maintained, the background check process will not be necessary.